Domestic Abuse - Emotional Abuse, Physical Violence

 Women are More Prone to Suffer IPV than Men

-Domestic abuse is certainly an important issue for men as well as women, but men also experience violent and inappropriate behaviour.
+Domestic abuse is certainly an important issue for men as well as women, as men can experience violent and inappropriate behaviour.
 Sadly, men also struggle to report an incident - possibly due to embarrassment and the fear of not being taken seriously.

 However, the grim statistics show that IPV is a much more serious issue for female victims.